HairySausage99/HairySausage99/README.md

 - 👀 I’m interested in a lot of thing about programming
 - 🌱 I’m currently learning machine learning
 - 📫 You can reach me via email mymuflih@gmail.com
-- ⚡ I'am new to coding, i hope i can learn a lot here
+- ⚡ I am new to coding, i hope i can learn a lot here

 <!---
 HairySausage99/HairySausage99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.